microsoft/OSSGadget/README.md

 If you're using an alternate endpoint, such as a corporate NPM mirror, you can set certain environment variables to redirect traffic to that location instead of the default one.
 These environment variables include:

-* `GITHUB_ACCESS_TOKEN`: When connecting to GitHub, this environment variable must be defined.
+* `GITHUB_ACCESS_TOKEN`: When connecting to GitHub, this environment variable must be defined (only used for OSS Health).
 * `CARGO_ENDPOINT`: Connect to Cargo (Rust), default value is https://crates.io.
 * `CARGO_ENDPOINT_STATIC`: Connect to Cargo (Rust), default value is https://static.crates.io.
 * `COCOAPODS_SPECS_ENDPOINT`: Connect to Cocoapods (MacOS / iOS), default value is https://github.com/Cocoapods/Specs/tree/master.